-- 1. The MinBias Event dataset.
-This dataset preserves the full digital waveform readout of randomly-triggered randomly-selected HLC events, collecting on average 1 in every 1000 HLC events.
+- 1. The Event dataset.
+This dataset preserves the full digital waveform readout of randomly-selected HLC events, collecting on average 1 in every 1000 HLC events.
 The largest contribution to this dataset comes from downward-going muons produced in cosmic-ray-induced showers.
-The average event for this sample is consists of approximately 26 PE distributed over an average of 16 triggered DOMs DOMs that observed a discriminator crossing.
+The average event consists of approximately 26 PE distributed over an average of 16 DOMs that observed a discriminator crossing.
 The full digital waveform of these events allows us to extract the raw information about the individual pulses.
 This dataset will be used to measure the individual PMT charge distributions. - 2.
-The BeaconLaunch Forced-Triggered (FT) dataset.
+The Forced-Triggered (FT) dataset.
 This dataset is populated with digitized waveforms that are initiated by the electronics (forced-triggered) of a channel that has not gone above the threshold.
 The forced triggered waveforms are typically used to monitor the individual DOM baselines and thus includes the full ATWD waveform readout.
 Since this dataset is forced-triggered, the majority of these waveforms represent electronic noise with minimal contamination from random accidental coincidence SPEs.
 This dataset will be used to examine the noise contribution to the charge distributions.